Exclusively Representing the Home Buyers

 Let an ELIKA expert search, filter, and send you the best available New York City Condos, Co-ops, or Townhouses for sale that match your specific needs.
 No matter what type of property you’re looking for, we’ll be sure to match it to your particular needs.
 Request a Custom Search or Call 212-590-0540.

 What we do

 A sales agent is excellent when you’re selling a property, but if you’re buying, then the potential dual agency can often work against you.
-That is because sales agents work for the seller, and their job is to get the highest price possible and terms in favor of the seller.
+That is because sales agents work for the seller; their job is to get the highest price possible and terms in favor of the seller.
 Instead, if you go with an exclusive buyer’s agent, then you’ll be guaranteed a loyal agent who will work only for you.
-That is precisely what Elika Real Estate provides, a loyal agent who will look after your best interests and fight to get a property on fair terms.
+That is precisely what Elika Real Estate provides, a dependable agent who will look after your best interests and fight to get a property on fair terms.

 How we are structured

 Elika Real Estate is a premier NYC firm that specializes in exclusive buyer representation.
 As a member of the National Association of Exclusive Buyer’s Agents (NAEBA), our duty and responsibility go entirely to the buyer.